lewishowles/components/src/components/display/image-tag/image-tag.md

 # `image-tag`

-Display an image, automatically handling broken images and displaying a fallback.
+Display an image with automatic fallback where an image doesn't load.

 ## Slots